vpvnguyen/burger/README.md

 # Eat-Da-Burger!
-(Express, Node, MySQL, Handlebars)
+(Express, Node, MySQL, Handlebars, ORM)

 Add a burger to a ready to eat list.
 Click on the devour button to move the burger to the devoured list.
 Deployed to heroku: https://salty-springs-75637.herokuapp.com/